 We need to debunk the belief that porn users look for porn just because they're bored and if they weren't bored, they wouldn't look for porn.
-In truth, porn users create their own 'boredom' so that they can then relieve it with porn.
-By making everything else seem uninteresting, porn users program themselves into believing their lives are uninteresting, their personalities are dull, and nothing is appealing - except porn.
+In truth, porn users create their own 'boredom' so that they can then relieve it Freedom from Pornography | Page 36 with porn.
+By making everything else seem uninteresting, porn users program themselves into believing their lives are uninteresting, their personalities are dull, and nothing is appealing-except porn.